 In case your aim is to sell flight tickets, you need to secure either an Airline Reporting Corporation Number (ARC) or a Billing and Settlement Plan identifier (BSP) distributed by IATA.
 The former is required to sell inside the USA and the latter – in other parts of the globe.
 Companies which don’t have either of the mentioned accreditation might want to consider operating via a host agency.
 This is a frequent practice for multiple legal entities to use Sabre connection of a single established organization having all the required accreditations and APIs in place.

-In particular situations companies might need to acquire an accreditation limited to a particular state or country.
+In particular situations, companies might need to acquire an accreditation limited to a particular state or country.
 Some specific areas may force travel businesses to purchase extra permits or bank guarantees for securing both air and non-air bookings.
-For example, four states in the US have such unique licensing requirements — California, Florida, Hawaii and Washington.
+For example, four states in the US have such unique licensing requirements — California, Florida, Hawaii, and Washington.
 So, it makes sense to run a careful study of travel business regulations in your target location.

 Once you are done with accreditation and basic business arrangements, you get to the phase of getting the required API access credentials.
-Here a company usually goes through the following process:
+Here, a company usually goes through the following process:

-At the moment Sabre allows a test period for users to try out some of their APIs initially via Dev Studio system.
-There will be a Test User ID and Password available to sign into the test account.
+At the moment, Sabre allows a test period for users to try out some of their APIs initially via Dev Studio system.
+There will be a Test User ID and Password available to sign in to the test account.

 Once all business aspects are settled we come to the most challenging part – integration.
 Below is some advice from our tech team on how to better run the integration and avoid hiccups along the way.